 IF YOUR QUESTION IS NOT ANSWERED HERE LET ME KNOW!

-No – As a matter of fact the public open bidding format of selling through auction allows all QUALIFIED Bidders to know the bids, participate and given knowledge of where the value is at and heading to – and eventually coming to a final bid that reveals the true value the market will bear given the time, place and methods for delivering the auction to the qualified bidding public.
+No – As a matter of fact the transparent public open bidding format of selling through auction allows all QUALIFIED Bidders to know the bids, participate and be given knowledge of where the value is at and heading to – and eventually coming to a final bid that reveals the true value the bidding market will bear given the time, place and methods for delivering the auction to the qualified bidding public.

 With every auction come Terms & Conditions and a Property Information Packet (Or Sealed Bid Packet) and these should be read and understood thoroughly.
 You should contact the auctioneer for specifics on what you need (earnest money / deposit needed to register to bid, etc) to be ready come auction day.
 You should complete all due diligence prior to bidding and get any further professional advice as necessary.
 Then, if you are the high bidder be ready to sign and execute the Buy-Sell Agreement for a closing usually 30-days out or sooner and provide the required deposit.
 Make note if the buyer does not complete the purchase earnest monies / deposits are non-refundable.

 Yes.
-Although there are properties sold at auction which will require in-person bidding, but Big Sky Bid RE will provide phone bidding opportunities if the bidder makes their intention to bid by phone within 24-hours by registering with Big Sky Bid RE.
+Although there are properties sold at auction which will require in-person bidding, but Big Sky Bid Real Estate Auctions will provide phone bidding opportunities if the bidder makes their intention to bid by phone within 24-hours by registering with Big Sky Bid Real Estate Auctions.
 Bidding can also be done with a Power of Attorney in the absence of a bidder.
-Big Sky Bid Real Estate offers online bidding opportunities with some real estate auctions.
+Big Sky Bid Real Estate Auctions offers online bidding opportunities with some real estate auctions.

 Yes.
-Big Sky Bid Real Estate does cooperate with properly licensed Real Estate Brokers who register on Big Sky Bid Real Estate’s proper broker registration for their bidder/buyer at least 72-hours prior to the start of the auction or other defined registration terms of the auction.
+Big Sky Bid Real Estate Auctions does cooperate with properly licensed Real Estate Brokers who register on Big Sky Bid Real Estate Auctions’ proper broker registration for their bidder/buyer at least 72-hours prior to the start of the auction or other defined registration terms of the auction.
 Other terms may apply on the Buyer Broker Co-Operation Agreement.

 Arrive early for registration.
 Registration is usually open at least 2-hours before auction starts.
 Bring a valid driver’s license.
 You will receive your bidder number at this time.
-Although there will never be a registration fee you will have to present the required deposit funds – usually in the form of a cashier’s check.
+Although there will never be a registration fee you will have to present the required deposit funds – usually in the form of a cashier’s check made out to yourself.
 By arriving early you can get any further questions you have answered and be there if there are any announcements by the auctioneer.
 Announcements by the Auctioneer on Auction Day superceed all previous terms, annoucements, etc.

 This means there is no guarantees or warranties as to condition with the property or personal property being sold at auction.
 The measure of “as is, where is” to all bidders is fully dependent upon their own due diligent efforts to discover anything that may deter them from bidding.
-Big Sky Bid Real Estate does provide a Property Information Packet to assist bidders in their due diligence.
+Big Sky Bid Real Estate Auctions does provide a Property Information Packet to assist bidders in their due diligence.
 It is understood that all interested buyers come to the auction having done their own research, judgment and professional inspections.
 Participating in the Bidding is a clear understanding that bidder is satisfied in their due diligence and is committed to purchasing “as is-where is” if they become the winning bidder.